 In the case of serious illness or injury necessitating the student's withdrawal from the school, it is the responsibility of the student to notify the registrar immediately.
 Requests will only be honored if the student submits documentation from his/her physician that a withdrawal from the course is medically necessary.
-A prorated tuition credit or refund will be issued for the student to take the course in a future semester.
-The registrar will process the student out as appropriate, including initiating any credit, and notify the student's instructor(s).
-Instructors cannot initiate or complete the withdrawal process on behalf of a student, nor initiate any refund or credit processes.
+A prorated refund will be issued for the student, minus any parking and studio fees.
+The registrar will process the student out as appropriate, including initiating any refund, and notify the student's instructor(s).
+Instructors cannot initiate or complete the withdrawal process on behalf of a student, nor initiate any refund processes.